 Business everywhere is increasingly aware of its responsibilities to wider society and the environment.
-This is reflected in a number of developments at Cass, promoted by students and staff.
+This is reflected in a number of developments at Bayes, promoted by students and staff.

-The Environment Group and The Cass Community Group were both established in 2010.
+The Environment Group and The Bayes Community Group were both established in 2010.

 The Environment Group looks conceptually at the environment and business.
 It encompasses a range of environmental issues including veganism, sustainability and challenges in the local community

-The Cass Community Group is another broad-ranging initiative with a philanthropic focus.
+The Bayes Community Group is another broad-ranging initiative with a philanthropic focus.
 The group has organised a number of fundraising events.

 As an academic institution, we have been working to apply a more explicit ethical context in our programmes, curricula and learning outcomes for the business community to follow.